North Carolina's Wild Horses

 "Banker" Ponies

-a bit larger than the Shackleford mustangs because they
+to be a bit larger than the Shackleford mustangs because they get

-get supplemental feed and hay which the Shackleford horses do not get.
-There are
+supplemental feed and hay which the Shackleford horses do not get.

-complex including pasture of up to 180 acres.
-They were fenced in by the National
+of up to 180 acres.
+They were fenced in by the National Park Service

-but the keep them from overgrazing the island's vegetation.
+built on Ocracoke, but to keep them from overgrazing the island's

 Visitors can see the Ocracoke